 If we’re about to make a six-figure investment in education, doesn’t it make sense to get the best return?
 A small investment in mindset during the high school years saves tens of thousands of dollars during the college years.
 Here are some key tools for mindset development:

-If you’d like to learn more about getting the right mindset, there’s a deeper discussion of the topic in chapter 5 of my book Never Pay Retail for College, which you can check out by clicking the book page above.
+If you’d like to learn more about getting the right mindset, there’s a deeper discussion of the topic in chapter 5 of my book Never Pay Retail for College.